 Runner-Up: D-Luxe Burger — We come here for the burgers, and stay for the exceptional selection of dippin' sauces for our fries ... and maybe the boozy milkshakes.
 While the focus here is burgers, the Buffalo Chicken Sandwich is my #1 pick.
-The mobile ordering makes this spot a breeze, and there are a couple of combo duo options that make it fairly easy on your wallet.
+Mobile Order makes this spot a breeze, and there are a couple of combo duo options that make it fairly easy on your wallet.

 Runner-Up: Chef Art Smith's Homecomin' — Homestyle, farm-to-table comfort food with a unique flair is worth trying.
-This is a great spot for grown-ups to try something new, and tadpoles to munch on classic dishes like filling mac 'n' cheese.
+This is a great spot for grown-ups to try something new, and tadpoles to munch on classic dishes such as filling mac 'n' cheese.

 Treat Yo' Self Budget

 Whether you want a formal family night out or a date night with your fellow frog, Disney Springs is a great place for a little getaway.
 STK Orlando and The BOATHOUSE serve up respective gourmet specialties in beyond-cool settings, while Morimoto Asia is hands-down the best place to get your sushi fix.

 Runner-Up: The BOATHOUSE — Where there's fine dining at Disney Springs, there is amazing seafood.
-The BOATHOUSE's Baked Lobster Macaroni & Cheese is a highlight for us, and the whole family is a fan of the Pimento cheese appetizer.
+The BOATHOUSE's baked lobster mac 'n' cheese is a highlight for us, and the whole family is a fan of the Pimento cheese appetizer.